18F/data-federation-project/README.md

 There are several repositories that contain code that is a part of this project.

 * Github repo for the US Data Federation website: https://github.com/GSA/us-data-federation
-* Github repo for ReVAL, the US Data Federation's first reusable tool for data validation and aggregation: https://github.com/18F/ReVAL
+* Github repo for ReVal, the US Data Federation's first reusable tool for data validation and aggregation: https://github.com/18F/ReVAL
-* Github repo for the FNS Data Validation Service, which uses ReVAL to check submitted FNS-742 data against a set of centralized validation rules via API: https://github.com/18F/usda-fns-ingest
+* Github repo for the FNS Data Validation Service, which uses ReVal to check submitted FNS-742 data against a set of centralized validation rules via API: https://github.com/18F/usda-fns-ingest
-* Github repo for the Workzone Data Exchange (WZDx) Validator, which uses ReVAL to perform JSON Schema validation against the WZDx v1.1 specification: https://github.com/18F/usdot-jpo-ode-workzone-data-exchange
+* Github repo for the Workzone Data Exchange (WZDx) Validator, which uses ReVal to perform JSON Schema validation against the WZDx v1.1 specification: https://github.com/18F/usdot-jpo-ode-workzone-data-exchange

 *Other repos referenced:*